 Some will be easy, like coffee with cream and sugar, or a muffin or a brownie.
-Others will be harder, like a granola bar or the bread in a sandwich.
-Pull out packages as needed and read the ingredients.
+Others will be harder, like a granola bar or hidden sugar in the bread for a sandwich.
+Pull out packaged and processed food and read the ingredients list.

-3. Find a substitute or work-around for each instance.
+3. Find a substitute or work-around for sugar in snacks and meals

-The goal here is to find a replacement or work-around for every item you starred.
-This is where you will spend the bulk of your time.
+The goal here is to find a replacement or work-around for every item you starred in your food journal.

 Steps #1 and #2 can be done in 2 days.
-This step will take you anywhere from 2 months to 2 years.
-It all depends on how many items you starred, and how much your family (and you!) are willing to change.
+But step #3 will take you anywhere from 2 months to 2 years.
+It all depends on how many items you starred in your food journal, and how much sugar intake your family (and you!) are willing to change.

 Start with the easiest item to fix on your list, and go from there.

-- If there was sugar in your bread, start making your own bread and use honey or maple syrup to feed the yeast instead of sugar.
+- If there was sugar in your bread, start making your own bread and use natural sugar like honey or maple syrup to feed the yeast instead of sugar.
 (Here are all of my homemade bread recipes.)

 - If you found sugar in a muffin, try swapping the sugar in the recipe with a 50/50 ratio of honey and maple syrup (like I did in Zucchini Muffins with Carrots and Apples).